scionproto/scion/doc/deploy/deployment.rst

 Prerequisites
 -------------

-There are some prerequisites before you can start setting up your demo environment.
-These are listed here:
+Before you can start setting up your demo environment, you need to set up some virtual machines (VMs), one per AS in our ISD/demo environment.
+We recommend the following VMs:

 - 5 VMs - **Ubuntu** 22.04.3 LTS (Jammy Jellyfish).
 For more information, see `Ubuntu Jammy Jellyfish <https://releases.ubuntu.com/jammy/>`_.
 These 5 virtual maschines resemble the ASes shown in the setup overview above - each maschine is one AS.